There are certain experiences and incidents that we go through as we grow up,

 Unresolved trauma can have a profound impact on a person’s development.

-A very important aspect of development is the relationships one forms as
+A very important aspect of development is the relationships one forms as they

-relationships.
-Your trauma may influence your relationship in ways that
+Your trauma may influence your relationship in ways that you are not aware of.

-you are not aware of.
-While a good and strong upbringing may influence
+While a good and strong upbringing may influence the relationship in a

-the relationship in a positive manner, trauma, and unresolved matters
+positive manner, trauma, and unresolved matters can impact your relationships

-can impact your relationships in other ways, which could include:
+in other ways, which could include:

 -

-Trust issues: If you were traumatized as a child,
+Trust issues: If you were traumatized as a child, you may

-worry that your partner will hurt you or leave you, and you may find
+partner will hurt you or leave you, and you may find it hard to let them in

 -